UBC-MDS/programming-in-python-for-data-science/slides/module2_01.md

 ## Reading in Data from a Different File

-Something you’ve seen in the previous exercises is that when we read in the data there is alway a `data/` before the file name.
+Something you have seen in Module 1’s exercises is that when reading in the data there is always a `data/` before the file name.
-This is because the file we are running the current code in, is located in a different folder than the data.
-The `data` folder is a folder in our current directory (folder).
+This is because the file in which we are running the current code is located in a different folder than the data.
+The `data` is specifying a folder in our current directory (folder).
 We need to specify the path to the `csv` file through the subfile.

 <center>